Furkua/f3k-analyzer/README.md

 # f3k-analyzer
-A comprehensive analyzer for simultaneous logs for f3k launch and flght analysis F3K Session Analyzer is for digging into discus launch glider (DLG) flight logs.
+F3K Session Analyzer is for digging into discus launch glider (DLG) flight logs.
 Drop in a bunch of your CSVs (or even a whole ZIP of them) and it’ll:
 	•	Line up all your sessions so the first launch starts at the same time